miikaah/musa/README.md

 ## Roadmap

+- fix: a11y of white highlight for editor and context menu

 ### Search - new features

 - feat: in year search only return artists who have albums or songs in that year